Universal Algorithms for Parity Games and Nested Fixpoints: Dominia and decompositions

-Observe that if~$T$ is a trap in a game~$\Gc$ then $\Gc \cap T$ is a subgame of~$\Gc$.
-For brevity, we sometimes say that a subgame $\Gc'$ is a trap if $\Gc' = \Gc \cap T$ and the set~$T$ is a trap in~$\Gc$.
-Moreover, the following simple \emph{``trap transitivity''} property holds: if $T$ is a trap for Even in game~$\Gc$ and $T'$ is a trap for Even in subgame~$\Gc \cap T$ then $T'$ is a trap in~$\Gc$.
+Observe that if~$T$ is a "trap" in a game~$\Gc$ then $\Gc \cap T$ is a "subgame" of~$\Gc$.
+For brevity, we sometimes say that a "subgame" $\Gc'$ is a "trap" if $\Gc' = \Gc \cap T$ and the set~$T$ is a "trap" in~$\Gc$.
+Moreover, the following simple \emph{``"trap" transitivity''} property holds: if $T$ is a "trap" for Odd in game~$\Gc$ and $T'$ is a "trap" for Odd in "subgame"~$\Gc \cap T$ then $T'$ is a "trap" for Odd in~$\Gc$.

-For a set of vertices $D \subseteq V$, we say that an Even strategy~$\sigma$ is an \emph{Even dominion strategy on $D$} if: \begin{itemize} \item $\sigma$ traps Odd in~$D$, \item every cycle in the subgraph $(D, \sigma)$ is even. \end{itemize} Finally, we say that a set~$D$ of vertices is an \emph{Even dominion} if there is an Even dominion strategy on it.
+For a set of vertices $D \subseteq V$, we say that an Even "strategy"~$\sigma$ is an \emph{Even dominion strategy} on $D$ if: $\sigma$ traps Odd in~$D$ and every cycle in the subgraph $(D, \sigma)$ is even.
+Finally, we say that a set~$D$ of vertices is an Even \AP""dominion"" if there is an Even dominion strategy on it.

-Odd strategies, trapping Even, and Odd dominia are defined in an analogous way by swapping the roles of the two players.
-It is an instructive exercise to prove the following two facts about Even and Odd dominia.
+Odd strategies, "trapping" Even, and Odd "dominia" are defined in an analogous way by swapping the roles of the two players.
+It is an instructive exercise to prove the following two facts about Even and Odd "dominia".

-\begin{proposition}[Closure under union] If $D$ and $D'$ are Even (resp.\ Odd) dominia then $D \cup D'$ is also an Even (resp.\ Odd) dominion. \end{proposition}
+\begin{proposition}[Closure under union] If $D$ and $D'$ are Even (resp.\ Odd) "dominia" then $D \cup D'$ is also an Even (resp.\ Odd) "dominion". \end{proposition}

-\begin{proposition}[Dominion disjointness] If $D$ is an Even dominion and $D'$ is an Odd dominion then $D \cap D' = \emptyset$. \end{proposition}
+\begin{proposition}["Dominion" disjointness] If $D$ is an Even "dominion" and $D'$ is an Odd "dominion" then $D \cap D' = \emptyset$. \end{proposition}

-From closure under union it follows that in every parity game, there is the largest Even dominion~$W_{\Even}$ (which is the union of all Even dominia) and the largest Odd dominion~$W_{\Odd}$ (which is the union of all Odd dominia), and from dominion disjointness it follows that the two sets are disjoint.
-The positional determinacy theorem states that, remarkably, the largest Even dominion and the largest Odd dominion form a partition of the set of vertices.
+From closure under union it follows that in every "parity game", there is the largest Even "dominion"~$W_{\Even}$ (which is the union of all Even "dominia") and the largest Odd "dominion"~$W_{\Odd}$ (which is the union of all Odd "dominia"), and from "dominion" disjointness it follows that the two sets are disjoint.
+The positional determinacy theorem states that, remarkably, the largest Even "dominion" and the largest Odd "dominion" form a partition of the set of vertices.

-\begin{theorem}[Positional determinacy~\cite{EJ91}] Every vertex in a parity game is either in the largest Even dominion or in the largest Odd dominion. \end{theorem}
+\begin{theorem}[Positional determinacy~\cite{EJ91}] Every vertex in a given "parity game" is either in the largest Even "dominion" or in the largest Odd "dominion". \end{theorem}